teachingasart/2019/Assignments/3_Syllabus/Emma_Rae_Norton.md

 ##### 🌗 activity
 Draw a map of what you think the physical infrastructure of internet looks like in your town.
 ##### 🌑 discussion
 How does the physicality of the Internet affect our physical environment?
-How does it effect our social environment?
+How does it affect our social environment?

 ## 🌱 week 4 ~ what is a social network?
 ##### 🌕 lecture